zippy1978/shift/doc/developer/developer_guide.md

 ### ApplicationContext

-`com.backelite.shift.ApplicationContext` is the main entry point to access application centralized components.
+`org.shiftedit.ApplicationContext` is the main entry point to access application centralized components.

 It acts as a holder for storing singleton instances of application components, such as the workspace, the plugin manager, …